vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 1337

-does not abide by rules of the advaita gapnyasins, 948 ; takos order, 948; became cut off froin Yow of abimea, 955; time whon ono family and lost rights to property, became a 932; to repeat the word 951-952; clothes of, to be ocbre- "Nārāyana 'when some one bows coloured, 935; could at one time io him, 965; vairagya should be beg food from all varnas, 934; gonerated, 938; was not beyond obaracteristics of, according to rules of morality, 940-942 ; was to Jabalopanipad, 931; daily duties own and possess nothing except of, 964-965; five kinds of food his clothes, jar &o.
+does not abide by rules of the advaita gapnyasins, 948 ; takos order, 948; became cut off froin Yow of abimea, 955; time whon ono family and lost rights to property, became a 932; to repeat the word 951-952; clothes of, to be ocbre- "Nārāyana 'when some one bows coloured, 935; could at one time io him, 965; vairagya should be beg food from all varṇas, 934; gonerated, 938; was not beyond obaracteristics of, according to rules of morality, 940-942 ; was to Jabalopanipad, 931; daily duties own and possess nothing except of, 964-965; five kinds of food his clothes, jar &o.
 935; was to obtained by begging, 934; four aubsist on food obtained by beg proper actions for, viz. contem- ging, 934 ; what is tridaṇdin, 937 ; plation, purity, begging and stay- woinen rarely took to mode of life ing alono, 933; four kinds of, viz. kuṭioaka, bahudaka, harsh and Samayāsopaniṣad, montions dix paramahamsa, defined, 988-942; kinds of samayāsins, 942. had to leave home and wife and Santapu, Devāpi was purohita of, in to bog only once and from seven Rgveda, 31; was a Kaurava king or a few housor only, 934; had to aocording to Nirukta, 31. perform sacrifice to Prajapati and Santātiya, hymn in Rgveda ( VII. distribute bio possossions among 35), 833n. priests and the poor, 931; bis bowl Sānti, rites for birth on inauspi and plate to be of clay, wood or a cious times, 237. gourd, 936; militant gaminyasins, Santiparva, 2n, 6, 7n, 8n, 10, 41, 42, 951; mother and wife are supposed 510, 70, 71, 81, 101, 128, 155, not to have to be born again as

 324 &c. females, 946; now name to be Sa pipda relationship.
 452-478: about given to s. by his gurry 961; not to the adopted son, 470; according to remain in one place except in the Dayabhāga, 452, 472-477 ; accord rains, 947-948, 952 ; people pro- ing to Mitakṣarā, 452-455; how far fessing to be sarnyasida bogan to applicable in the case of girls marry and keep concubines, 952 ; from ono's step-mother's original punigbmont for becoming 8am- family, 468-469; narrowed down nyāsin without making proper if three women intervene, 476 ; provision for wife and sons, 932; narrowing of, in marriage, per pupil of, becomes boir, 952; resorts mitted by smitis and digesta on to yoga to purify bis mind, 938; the ground of asage only, 464 ; rules of mourning as to, 965; abould required in three branches of kindle no frauta, grbye or domestic dbarmadāstra, 452 ; restricted to fre, 933 ; should be celibate and geron degrees on father's side, unattached to all pleasures, 933; and five on mother's side in most should oat only as much as is works, 454-455; two sobools of, necessary to keep body and soul